saurlax/ctf_xinetd/README.md

 ## Configuration

-Write your challenge in `src/pwn.c` and customize gcc compilation parameters in `build.sh`.
+Write your challenge in `pwn.c` and customize gcc compilation parameters in `build.sh`.

 Flag will be automatically loaded to `/flag` from the environment variables.